mieweb/docs/content/functions/artificial-intelligence/intervention-risk-management-for-predictive-decision-support-interventions-with-ai.md

 ---
 id: '1mphjZQnaF0HQMYPS7fSLpWbV_RrGNG5Huc2NGRbzHHw'
 title: 'Intervention Risk Management for Predictive Decision Support Interventions with AI '
-date: '2024-12-04T19:17:24.259Z'
+date: '2025-01-13T20:57:23.020Z'
-version: 91
+version: 109
-lastAuthor: 'nrichardson'
+lastAuthor: 'horner'
 mimeType: 'text/x-markdown'
 links: []
 source: 'https://drive.google.com/open?id=1mphjZQnaF0HQMYPS7fSLpWbV_RrGNG5Huc2NGRbzHHw'
-wikigdrive: '14369108b4618bce79d4c23f4d172a439fb63721'
+wikigdrive: '0008bcbb1563384efe0a28ada6f97e9432e65f10'
 ---
 ## Introduction of MIE's IRM Practices

 MIE is committed to the responsible development and deployment of artificial intelligence (AI) in healthcare.
-As part of this commitment, MIE has implemented robust Intervention Risk Management (IRM) practices for Predictive Decision Support Interventions (DSIs) supplied through its **Wellby platform, which is integrated into MIE's certified WebChart EHR**.
+As part of this commitment, MIE has implemented robust Intervention Risk Management (IRM) practices for Predictive Decision Support Interventions (DSIs) supplied through its **Ozwell platform, which is integrated into MIE's certified WebChart EHR**.
 This document aims to provide summary information about these practices, in compliance with the requirements outlined in § 170.523(f)(1)(xxi) of the Federal Register.
 These regulations mandate the public disclosure of summary information regarding IRM practices for any Predictive DSIs supplied by health IT developers as part of a Health IT Module.

 **WebChart EHR is ONC-ACB and EPCS certified by Drummond Group, ensuring that it meets the criteria for eligible provider technology and that e-prescribing of controlled substances is in full compliance with DEA requirements**.
-This certification does not represent an endorsement by the U.S. Department of Health and Human Services. **Wellby is MIE's advanced model engine router, designed to support multiple AI models across multiple modalities, including text, images, and voice, making it a powerful tool within the WebChart EHR ecosystem**.
+This certification does not represent an endorsement by the U.S. Department of Health and Human Services. **Ozwell is MIE's advanced model engine router, designed to support multiple AI models across multiple modalities, including text, images, and voice, making it a powerful tool within the WebChart EHR ecosystem**.

 Instead of relying solely on the AI model's training data, Retrieval-Augmented Generation (RAG) dynamically fetches the latest and most relevant information, ensuring responses are both accurate and aligned with current standards of care.
 WebChart empowers physicians by enabling them to upload their own trusted guidelines from professional organizations, such as the American College of Cardiology (ACC), the National Comprehensive Cancer Network (NCCN), and the American College of Occupational and Environmental Medicine (ACOEM).
 This capability ensures that clinical decision support tools, including those powered by RAG technology, are tailored to reflect the most relevant, evidence-based standards specific to the physician's specialty, institution, or patient population.
 By integrating these physician-supplied guidelines into the system, WebChart facilitates personalized, up-to-date, and context-specific recommendations, enhancing efficiency and improving alignment with best practices in clinical care.

 MIE recognizes the transformative potential of AI in healthcare but also acknowledges the importance of addressing potential risks and ensuring the safe, effective, and ethical use of AI-powered tools.
-MIE's IRM practices are designed to ensure that Predictive DSIs supplied through Wellby are developed and deployed in a manner that prioritizes patient safety, data privacy, and fairness.
+MIE's IRM practices are designed to ensure that Predictive DSIs supplied through Ozwell are developed and deployed in a manner that prioritizes patient safety, data privacy, and fairness.

 This document will provide an overview of MIE's IRM framework, highlighting key aspects of risk analysis, risk mitigation, and governance.
-It will also describe how **Wellby's integration with WebChart** contributes to mitigating risks and promoting responsible AI deployment in healthcare settings.
+It will also describe how **Ozwell's integration with WebChart** contributes to mitigating risks and promoting responsible AI deployment in healthcare settings.

 ## Overview of IRM Practices